isabella-sole/ARP_assignment/README.md

 # ARP_assignment
-Final assignment of the Advanced and Robot Programming course: read the assign_specifications.pdf for further information.
+Final assignment of the Advanced and Robot Programming course.
+In the "read the assign_specifications.pdf" can be found further information.